How Much Does a Commercial Fire Sprinkler System Cost?

 | Multi-unit residential (5+ units) | $2.00 - $4.00 | $20,000 - $40,000 | Each unit requires individual coverage |

-New construction is always the most cost-effective time to install a fire sprinkler system.
-Pipes can be routed through open walls and ceilings before drywall is installed, eliminating the most expensive element of retrofit projects: cutting into and repairing finished surfaces.
-If you are a developer or investor planning a new commercial build in the Bay Area, the sprinkler system should be part of the original construction budget, not an afterthought that becomes significantly more expensive later.
+New construction is always the cheapest time to install.
+Pipe runs through open walls and ceilings before drywall goes up, eliminating the biggest retrofit expense: cutting into and repairing finished surfaces.
+On a new build, the sprinkler system belongs in the original construction budget, not added later at a premium.

 Bay Area Fire Sprinkler Installation Costs by City